 By replacing traditional predictive analytics, A.I. is already starting to make a significant impact in every area of retail, from giant global corporations to the small niche and regional chains.

-Below we’ve highlights some of the key differences between traditional predictive analytics and A.I.:
+Below we’ve highlighted some of the key differences between traditional predictive analytics and A.I.:

 |Traditional Predictive Analytics||Artificial Intelligence|